mtornabene05/class-test-2021/README.md

 * [Link to Webpage](https://mtornabene05.github.io/music-dashboard/)

-To use Music Dashboard, simply type in the name of the artists in the search bar, shown in the following screenshot:
+To use Music Dashboard, you must have a Developer Subscription to view the NewsAPI via live server.
+But to use the NewsApi outside of developing, you need a Business or Advanced subscription through newsapi.org.
+For users, simply type in the name of the artists in the search bar, shown in the following screenshot:

 ![Music Dashboard Search Bar](./assets/images/screenshot2.PNG "Screenshot2")